milanchymcak/Wordpress-Email-Via-EmailJS-Blocks/README.md

-# WP Contact Form - Emailjs API
+# Email via Emailjs Blocks - Emailjs API
-WP Contact Form - Send emails from WordPress without a mail server through emailjs.com API.
+Email via Emailjs Blocks - Send emails from WordPress without a mail server through emailjs.com API.
 Just add your free API keys and have your contact form ready in no time.

 # Download